malramsay64/phd-thesis/05_Crystal_Melting/methods.md

-This categorisation of particles into liquid and crystal is used to create a spatial cluster describing the region which is just crystal.
+This categorisation of particles into liquid and crystal is used to create a spatial cluster describing the crystalline region.
-The spatial clustering is undertaken using a hierarchical clustering algorithm, with each particle starting in it's own cluster with the clusters being merged to minimise the number of misclassified particles, having the constraint that merges only occur
+The spatial clustering is undertaken using a hierarchical clustering algorithm, with each particle starting in its own cluster with the clusters being merged to minimise the number of misclassified particles, having the constraint that merges only occur